pippo-java/pippo.github.io/index.md

 Also, Pippo comes with a very small footprint that makes it excellent for embedded devices (Raspberry PI for example).

-The framework is based on Java Servlet 3.0 and requires Java 7.
+The framework is based on Java Servlet 3.0 and requires Java 8.

-**Note:** Pippo is built using Java 1.7 but if your project is build with Java 1.8 you can use lambdas.
-We use lambdas in examples to show shorter code.